MicrosoftDocs/entra-docs/docs/id-governance/identity-governance-automation.md

 1. Browse to > **Identity** > **Applications** > **App registrations** > **All applications**.
 1. Select the app that was created in the previous section.
 1. Select **API permissions** and review the permissions required.
-1. If appropriate, select **Grant admin permissions** to give the application those permissions.
+1. If appropriate, select **Grant admin consent for "Your Tenant Name"** to give the application those permissions.

 ## Create Azure Automation variables